blambeau/pipas-persister/seeds/initial-state/README.md

 * No cure prescription, no delivery, no appointment yet
 * Bed and nurse availabilities (more on wednesdays, less on saturdays, nothing on sundays)
 * No patient unavailability

+We suppose that the schedule has been computed at "2014-01-01 12:00:00".
+No change has been made since then, so the accuracy timestamp has the same value.